KlaKoSch/mcForth/README.md

 This mcFSimVP32.exe program execute the ...mcf-File with mcForth or application.
 Because I want to support different Forth threaded modes and RAM or RAM/Flash version there are some options available.

+## RISC-V
+Here are the sources for my RISC-V assembler, disassembler, and simulator realized in mcForth.

+## EdWin - an editor for screen and seq. files with markdown in Forth
+This is part of mcForth (mcFEdWin.f) but also available for Gforth (GforthEdWin.f).

 Please check also mcforth.net with the actual program version and some description in German.

 Regards,